m15a/nvim-srcerite/README.md

 ## Description

-`srcerite` is a colorscheme for Neovim, generated using [nvim-highlite][2], the Neovim colorscheme generator.
+`srcerite` is a Neovim colorscheme made with [nvim-highlite][2], the Neovim colorscheme generator.
 It is heavily inspired by [Srcery][1], long time my favorite Vim colorscheme.

 As its name implies, `srcerite` is a mix-in of `srcery` and `highlite`: it is intended to make the best use of `srcery`'s contrasting color palette and `highlite`'s semantic syntax highlighting.

-## Requirements

-- Neovim 0.8+
-- [nvim-highlite][2]

 ## Installation

 Use any package manager.
-After installation, put the following line into your `init.lua`.
+It requires [nvim-highlite][2].
+After installation, append the following line to your `init.lua`.

 ```lua
 vim.cmd.colorscheme 'srcerite'